 In accordance with the accounting guidance for an extinguishment of convertible debt instruments with a cash conversion feature, the Company was required to allocate the fair value of the consideration transferred between the liability component and the equity component.
 To calculate the fair value of the debt immediately prior to derecognition, the carrying value was recalculated in a manner that reflected the estimated market interest rate for a similar nonconvertible instrument at the date of issuance.
 Using an assumed borrowing rate of 7.05% the Company calculated the fair value of the debt representing the amount allocated to the liability component of the December 2024 Notes with the remainder of the consideration allocated to the equity conversion feature, to reflect the reacquisition of the embedded conversion option.
-The conversion feature together with the fees allocated to the debt discount of \$9.4 million, which included the cash conversion feature of \$8.1 million and the debt issuance fees of \$1.3 million, charged \$5.5 million to Additional paid-in capital (\$13.5 million charge to Additional paid-in capital representing the reduction to the 2021 equity component, partially offset by the \$8.1 million allocated to equity for the 2024 notes) and recorded \$1.2 million to deferred tax liability.
-The net amount charged to Additional paid-in capital represents the difference between the consideration paid for the September Exchange Transaction and the feat prior to the extinguishment.
+The conversion feature together with the fees allocated to the debt are accounted for as a debt discount.
+As a result of the September Exchange Transaction, the Company recorded a total debt discount of \$9.4 million, which included the cash conversion feature of \$8.1 million and the debt issuance fees of \$1.3 million, charged \$5.5 million to Additional paid-in capital (\$13.5 million charge to Additional paid-in capital representing the reduction to the 2021 equity component, partially offset by the \$8.1 million allocated to equity for the 2024 notes) and recorded \$1.2 million to deferred tax liability.
+The net amount charged to Additional paid-in capital represents the difference between the consideration paid for the September Exchange Transaction and the fair value of the convertible debt prior to the extinguishment.